Wikia/guidelines/API-Design/README.md

  * There is a [schema for validation](http://hyperschema.org/mediatypes/hal) and an [API browser](https://github.com/mikekelly/hal-browser).
  * It supports both JSON and XML.

+Disadvantages:
+ * It’s thin on protocol semantics.
+Out-of-band documentation will be required for state transitions.
+ * It’s more loosely coupled with standard vocabularies.

 Note that [JSON Schema](http://json-schema.org/) can be used to validate many of the media types listed above.
 See the [media types